broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 ## Algorithm

 1. The `Everscale` `Token proxy` burns user tokens after Web3 request.
-2. The `Token proxy` sends new event to the `Ever event config`.
+2. The `Everscale` `Token proxy` deploys new event to the `Everscale event configuration`.
-3. The `Ever event config` deploys new `Ever event` with payload containing transfer.
+3. The `Everscale event configuration` deploys new `Everscale event` with payload containing transfer.
-4. Relays confirm the `Ever event`.
+4. Relays confirm the `Everscale event`.
 5. User calls withdraw tokens from vault in the `Solana` `Token Proxy` program transferring the payload with relays signs.
 6. The `Token Proxy` program calls the `Round loader` program to check relays signs.
 7. The `Round loader` program gets current round relays info (public keys, addresses) and checks signs.